openenergymonitor/raspi-dashboard-display/README.md

 # raspi-dashboard-display
-Scripts and config to run a RaspberryPi with HDMI monitor as a plublic display
+Scripts and config to run a RaspberryPi with HDMI monitor as a plublic display.

+*Tested on Raspbian Buster*

 ## CAD files for plywood display fascia